zsteinkamp/photodirs/README.md

 A photo album service with the following design goals:

+* Simple RESTful API
+* Ergonomic photo URLs (i.e. no UUIDs anywhere)
 * Publicly accessible (no authentication requried)
-* Directories are automatically mapped to albums
+* Your directory structure is your album structure
-* Directories can be arbitrarily deep
+* Directories can be nested arbitrarily deep
 * Filesystem changes (e.g. new photos or directories) are immediately reflected in app output
 * Directories can have an optional YAML metadata file to override title (directory name is default), provide a description, specify an album image, disable display, control photo sort order, optional file includelist, etc.
+* Support for EXIF metadata and sidecar files including a simple and flexible YAML sidecar format.
 * HEIC and RAW files (CRW, CR2, etc) are converted to JPEG when served.
 * Converted/scaled images are cached locally. (expiration / size limit?)
 * Support for video (transcoding?)